mltooling/project-template/react-webapp/README.md

 ## Develop

 This project uses [React](https://reactjs.org) as the main framework.
+Components should be written as [React Hooks](https://reactjs.org/docs/hooks-intro.html) instead of the old class-style wherever possible.

 For code styling, [eslint](https://eslint.org) is used for linting and [prettier](https://prettier.io) is used for formatting (see [this page](https://prettier.io/docs/en/comparison.html) for learning about linting vs. formatting).
 The linting rules are listed in [.eslintrc.js](./eslintrc.js).
 The configuration for prettier can be found in [.prettierrc](./prettierrc).
 The configurations adhere to [Airbnb's JavaScript style guide](https://github.com/airbnb/javascript).
 For CSS styling, [stylelint](https://stylelint.io) is used for which the configuration can be found in the [.stylelintrc.json](./.stylelintrc.json) file.